-When people ask Ultimate Performance founder Nick Mitchell how he stays in shape, he has one answer.
+When people ask Ultimate Performance founder Nick Mitchell how he stays in shape, he has one answer – it’s not a chore, it’s a lifestyle.

-For Nick, it’s not a chore…it’s a lifestyle.
-But it’s a lifestyle that he constantly has to work at that is not without its challenges, pitfalls and vices.
+One he has to work at and that isn’t without its challenges, pitfalls and vices.

-But there are some common rhythms that Nick has worked into his life with diet and exercise that keep him in shape, healthy and ageing well.
+Here he talks about the common rhythms of diet and exercise he’s worked into his life to help keep him in shape, healthy and ageing well.

-Here Nick talks about the way he engineers his environment, his habits and his routines to ensure he maximises his health, productivity and well-being by default.
+Read on to find out how he engineers his environment, habits and routines to ensure he maximises his health, productivity and well-being.

 BEN KENYON: Obviously, you’re in very good shape for your age – for any age!